A no-bake dessert with chopped pineapples, praline nuts and a creamy pudding…

 - Pour over the remaining cream and top with the remaining pineapple and praline.

 - Cover and chill for 3 hours, prior to serving.

-- Once the color changes, put in the nuts, give a quick stir and quickly pour onto the greased aluminium foil and spread.
+Once the color changes, put in the nuts, give a quick stir and quickly pour onto the greased aluminum foil and spread.

-- Leave it to cool.
+Leave it to cool.
 Slowly peel off the foil, put the praline into a plastic bag and crush using a rolling pin.
-Use when required.
+Use as required.